 Most companies must consider how their business may have changed over time before buying the same insurance coverage year after year.
 Likewise, many companies insist on repeatedly bidding out the exact coverage without appreciating that far better and less expensive alternatives may be available.

 A thorough risk management process can help your company avoid making bad decisions and help you avoid or minimize the devastating financial consequences of unavoidable accidents.

 Most companies are not large enough to staff a full-time qualified risk management department.
 As a result, there is no experienced on-staff expert to determine:

-- What kind of insurance you should buy and how much you should pay?
+- What kind of insurance should you buy and how much should you pay?

 - In what areas should you consider not buying insurance?

-- How you can transfer risk to others, so you can avoid claims and avoid paying too much for your insurance?
+- How can you transfer risk to others, so you can avoid claims and avoid paying too much for your insurance?

 - What can you do to properly manage claims after they happen?

 - In what areas are you uninsured, and how do you manage that risk at minimal cost?